GoogleCloudPlatform/google-cloud-gemserver/README.md

   5) Push private gems to the gemserver as described [below](#pushing-gems).
   6) Download private gems by modifying your Gemfile as described [below](#fetching-gems).

+One way to check your gemserver deployment was successful is to hit the /health endpoint, e.g. gemserver.com/health.
+This displays the status of the database and the heartbeat of the gemserver.

 ### Pushing gems
   Note: ensure `my-key` has the read permission and is added in your gem